MicrosoftDocs/xamarin-docs/docs/ios/user-interface/ios-ui/ui-thread.md

 ms.date: 03/21/2017
 ---

-# Working with the UI Thread
+# Working with the UI Thread in Xamarin.iOS

 Application user interfaces are always single-threaded, even in multi-threaded devices – there’s only one representation of the screen and any changes to what is displayed need to be coordinated through a single ‘access point’.
 This prevents multiple threads from trying to update the same pixel at the same time (for example).